nettings/medianet/README.md

 * Mike Brady's shairport-sync, an Apple AirPlay(tm) receiver

 #### Video
-* Michal Promonet's v4l2rtspserver to stream the Pi camera and mux in JACK audio with quite low latency (< .5 s)
+* Michel Promonet's v4l2rtspserver and a gstreamer-based low latency stream playback service, to be used as an affordable HDMI network extender in combination with a 30 € USB HDMI grabber, or to stream the Pi camera, with latency significantly below .5 seconds

-#### System tools
+#### Other tools
 * cpufreq to set min and max core frequencies and governor (great to save power)
-* lv2rdf2html to generate a simple but useful web UI for all the plugins you configured to run in mod-host
+* lv2rdf2html to generate a simple but useful web UI for all the lv2 plugins you configured to run in mod-host
-* a maintenance tunnel with "phone home" capability that will survive reboots
+* an SSH-based maintenance tunnel with "phone home" capability that will survive reboots

 Other services can be added easily if you don't mind dealing with a JSON parser